author logo, Pat Cryer, webmaster

 General rates were what is now council tax.

-Insurance.
 There were four insurances, but I can only speculate on what they were - probably house insurance, house contents insurance and one or more life insurances.
 The latter would have been to pay for funeral expenses, which was a usual precaution at that time.

-Licences.
 Two licences were in this category in the early years of the 1950s.
 One was my father's driving licence which he did not let lapse, even though we did not have a car until 1957.
 The other was the 'wireless' licence for the radio.
 In 1959 a television licence was added.

-Ciggs must have been my father's cigarettes.
+'Ciggs' must have been my father's cigarettes.
 He smoked heavily, as was usual with men at the time.
 He kept saying that he couldn't afford it and would give it up, but he never did.
 Perhaps an indication of his embarrassment at that, he turned it into a sort of joke.
 He was a meticulous man, and no-where else in the records does he use such a curious shorthand.
 In fact it took me a long time to work out what 'ciggs' meant.
 I kept reading it as eggs and couldn't understand why they should merit a separate category.

-Car appeared as a category in 1957.
+The car category appeared as a category in 1957.
 So this must have been the year that we first had a car.
 This saddens me too because I know that my father longed for one years earlier.
 He had had one before he was married.